 Moving forward it will be important for the Town to continue to fund the OPEB liability.
-The OPEB Trust Fund was established at the April 2011 Town Meeting for this purpose, and during FY2015 the first transfer was made to the Trust (\$500,000).
+The OPEB Trust Fund was established at the April 2011 Town Meeting for this purpose, and during FY2015 the first annual transfer was made to the Trust (\$500,000).
+Now two more appropriations of \$500,000 in FY2016 & FY2017 have also been made to the Trust.
 Identification of additional revenue sources like the Meals Tax or Room Occupancy surcharge (adopted in FY2014), should also be explored to alleviate the tax burden on residents.
+Economic development policies and programs should be reviewed in order to stimulate ongoing development of the tax base.

-Financial Indicator
+Financial Indicator Summary